JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseTwo" class="collapse" aria-labelledby="headingTwo" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
 We accept current PhD rotation students in Biomedical Engineering, Computer Science, and Neuroscience at Johns Hopkins University.
-We also accept current PhD rotation students from other departments at Johns Hopkins University.
+We may also accept current PhD rotation students from other departments at Johns Hopkins University.
+We are generally unable to accept PhD students directly without a rotation (a brief period of around 2 to 3 months in which a student works full time on a small project in a lab to get a sense for the lab’s working environment and research direction).
 If you are interested in rotating in this lab, we recommend this guide:

 1. Email Prof. Fan with the subject line “PhD Rotation Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are and why you are interested in this lab.
 This serves as your ‘cover letter.’